 It is done.

 I have a repo, I have my fork of Tiki and I will clone my first branch from my remote fork on my local computer.
-By the way I've already made a much more dense video about Git and Tiki where you can find more details about striping history, selecting your branch etc.
+By the way I've already made a much more dense video about Git and Tiki where you can find more details about striping history, selecting your branch etc. You can check it or search the web to investigate further.

 How to install your local Tiki